Skip to Main Content

 Intellectual Freedom is the right of individuals to believe what they wish on any subject, and to express beliefs or ideas openly.
 Integral to this freedom is the right of unrestrained access to all information and ideas regardless of the medium of communications used.
 Highline Community College shall attempt to present a broad spectrum of points of view and shall not exclude materials because of the race, nationality, sexual preference, or social, political or religious views of the authors.
 (Highline Community College Library, Library Policy Statement, May 1984)

-Confidentiality of records
+Confidentiality of Records

-RCW 42.56.210 provides for the confidentiality of library records (1.l).
-RCW 42.56.210
+RCW 42.56.310 provides for the confidentiality of library records:

-(l) Any library record, the primary purpose of which is to maintain control of library materials, or to gain access to information, which discloses or could be used to disclose the identity of a library user.
-Highline’s workstation and network logs that collect and retain information concerning information resources accessed shall be considered library records.
+"Any library record, the primary purpose of which is to maintain control of library materials, or to gain access to information, that discloses or could be used to disclose the identity of a library user is exempt from disclosure under this chapter."

-Maintenance of protected records
+Maintenance of Protected Records

 Library records will be retained only to the extent necessary to conduct the business of the library/college, such as tracking overdue materials or managing the efficient functioning of the workstation or network.

-Release of protected records
+Release of Protected Records

-RCW 42.56.210 provides for the release of protected records by action of the superior court.
+RCW 42.56.210 provides for the release of protected records by action of the superior court:

-Certain personal and other records exempt.
+"Certain personal and other records exempt...

-(2) Inspection or copying of any specific records exempt under the provisions of this section may be permitted if the superior court in the county in which the record is maintained finds, after a hearing with notice thereof to every person in interest and the agency, that the exemption of such records is clearly unnecessary to protect any individual's right of privacy or any vital governmental function.
+(2) Inspection or copying of any specific records exempt under the provisions of this section may be permitted if the superior court in the county in which the record is maintained finds, after a hearing with notice thereof to every person in interest and the agency, that the exemption of such records is clearly unnecessary to protect any individual's right of privacy or any vital governmental function."

-Highline Community College Library, in its role of cooperating against the abridgement of free expression and free access to ideas, provides public information and enlightenment through its responsibility to maintain books and other materials of value for their wide range of information, interest, viewpoints and enlightenment on the problems and issues of our times.
-Just as its doors remain open to all individuals, regardless of age, sex, race, religion, national origin or socio-political views, so its shelves remain open to all books regardless of the author’s age, sex, race, religion, national origin or socio-economic viewpoint.
-Further, Highline Community College’s library perceives itself as challenger to all attempts at censorship and/or proscription of views of either patron or authors because it is an education institution for democratic living.
+"Highline College library, through its role of supporting free expression and free access to ideas, assists the college in achieving the college's mission of superior education for its diverse community.
+The library provides both on-site and remote access to information and knowledge.
+The library endeavors to provide access to books and other materials of value for their wide range of information, interest, viewpoints and enlightenment on the problems and issues of our times.
+Just as the library's doors remain open to all individuals, regardless of age, ability, gender, sexual orientation, race, religion, national origin or socio-political views, so the library's collection remains open to all material regardless of author's age, ability, gender, sexual orientation, race, religion, national origin or socio-political viewpoint.
+Further, Highline College library, as part of an educational institution in a democratic society, perceives itself as challenger to all attempts at censorship and/or proscription of views of either patron or creator."

-Objective: This policy attempts to balance the library staff’s desire to be both supportive of the needs of students as well as protective of the dangers for unattended children in public places.
+Purpose: This policy attempts to balance the library staff’s desire to be both supportive of the needs of students as well as protective of the dangers for unattended children in public places.
 The staff of the library is sympathetic to the demands of parents who are attempting to balance work, school and child care; however, the library cannot be assumed to be a safe place for unattended children.

 Policy: Young children (12 years of age and under) are permitted in the library only when under the direct supervision of a responsible adult (18 years of age or older).
 Children will be asked to show a photo identification such as a school ID card or Washington state ID card as a proof of their age.